GaloyMoney/dev.galoy.io/docs/products/README.md

 * complete the Account set up with a phone number

 ### Add an email address for login
+* only available if a phone number was added previously
 * select the menu on the top right and tap `Account`
 * select `Email (for login)`
 * enter an email address and complete the verification to enable login with email